ayufan/inode-tests/README.md

 user: rawAvg=54 rawSum=484785 avg=2160W sum=323190Wh constant=1500 batteryLevel=110% lightLevel=0% weekDayData=192 powerLevel= rssi=
 ```

+## `inode-server`

+Simple iNode Server Hub written in Go to be used with iNode USB adapters. _Currently supports only iNode USB LoRa adapter._

 ## `esp32-emeter-analyze`

 This is a simple ESP32 app (using Arduino Core) that can be used to receive emeter BT data.
 Currently it is only decoding, but is very simple to extend: for example to add HTTP POST or MQTT.